 Optional Practical Training

-Undergraduate and graduate students with F-1 status can work towards getting practical training to complement their field of study.
+Undergraduate and graduate students with F-1 status can work towards getting practical training in their field of study.

 This is called Optional Practical Training (OPT).
 There are two types: pre-completion and post-completion.